 I think it's just the fact that he's built that up as the narrative that they are doing this is now established, and he's reporting on his own perceptions from previous days.

-I mean, that's like Gary Hart on the CFR Commission wrote public letters in a paper saying we need staged terror attacks, just like PNAC did in the September 20th Rebuilding America's Defenses thing.
+I mean, that's why Gary Hart on the CFR Commission wrote public letters and a paper saying we need stage terror attacks, just like Peanak did the September 20th rebuilding America's defenses thing.

-And then one time, We Are Change, it's in my film Truth Rising, found him at an event.
+And then one time We Are Change, this in my film Truth Rising, founding at an event.

 What are you talking about, son?